-Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 225,000 0
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 280,708 0

-To strengthen programming in this area, partners will focus on reduction of new infections amongst sexually active individuals and also target high risk sexual populations such as commercial sex workers. truck drivers, uniformed forces, and mobile populations.
+To strengthen programming in this area, partners will focus on reduction of new infections amongst sexually active individuals and also target high risk sexual populations such as commercial sex workers, truck drivers, uniformed forces, and mobile populations.
 This will entail dissemination of information on correct and consistent use of condoms in preventing sexual transmission of HIV, as well as systematic and continuous condom distribution.
 Partners will work with other stakeholders to ensure constant supply of condoms for distribution to sites.
 Partners will educate, demonstrate, and distribute condoms to sexually active adults.
 This intervention will increase: the availability and use of male and female condoms; the proportion of sexually active persons who use condoms consistently; and the number of new condom outlets per region.
 The primary emphasis for these activities is direct reach, service delivery, and training.
 Prevention activities will also be implemented to support the attainment of the NSF, Partnership Framework, and SBCC Strategy.
 All partners will mainstream gender in their prevention activities to address some of the underlying gender norms and behaviors that influence further spread of HIV.
 Pact will strengthen and support the linkages of HIV prevention programs with MC programs.
 Prevention activities will support pre and post MC interventions, and will continue to encourage the use of condoms before and after MC.
 Pact will work with traditional authorities to address the male norms and behaviors that influence further spread of HIV.
 Traditional authorities include a "women regiment" who are recognized as the cultural gate keepers in the country.
 Khulisa Umtfwana is an organization established by the Queen Mother to protect the traditional ways of raising children in communities.
-The program will address young people on gender norms and behaviors and GBV issues that are entrenched in the Swazi culture which have a direct impact on the spread of HIV.
+The program will address young people on gender norms and behaviors and GBVissues that are entrenched in the Swazi culture which have a direct impact on the spread of HIV.
 Partners will use community dialogues as the main tool to initiate discussions and develop strategies for positive cultural influences on gender and HIV.

-Strategic Area Budget Code Planned Amount On Hold Amount Treatment HTXS 223,679 0
+Strategic Area Budget Code Planned Amount On Hold Amount Treatment HTXS 175,000 0 opportunistic infections, TB screening, TB treatment, and adherence support.

-Pact partners will support and provide ARV treatment at the local level to support the MOH's decentralized ART strategy.
-Partners will provide services which include HIV Counseling and Testing, CD4 count monitoring, ART initiation including Pre-ART counseling, ART treatment (act as a refill /outreach site to an ART centre), managing opportunistic infections, TB screening, TB treatment, and adherence support.
 Partners will be supported by the MOH with the supply of test kits, drugs and medication for treatment activities.
 Pact's partners will build on PEPFAR-funded activities to strengthen treatment services through specialized training that will improve and expand quality of care, as well as support grassroots initiatives for positive living treatment adherence.